SYSU-Workflow-Administrator/DeepScaler/README.md

 ## Overview
 This repository contains a prototyped version of DeepScaler described in our ASE '23 paper "DeepScaler: Holistic Autoscaling for Microservices Based on Spatiotemporal GNN with Adaptive Graph Learning".

+## Instructions
+### Machine Prerequisited
+The experimental evaluation was conducted on a distributed cluster deployed in a public Elastic Compute Service (ECS) platform.
+The cluster contains eight virtual machines (VMs) running Ubuntu 18.04 LTS operating system with kernel version 4.15.0.
+Half of the VMs each have a 12-core 2.2 GHz CPU, 24 GB memory, and 100GB disk.
+Each of the other VMs has a 24-core 2.2 GHz CPU, 32 GB memory, and 500 GB disk.
+All the VMs are in the same local area network to reduce the network jitters.
+We used the Kubernetes container orchestration system to manage the deployment of microservices on the cluster and Istio service mesh to take over network traffic and provide load balancing.
+### Setup Kubernetes Cluster
+A running Kubernetes cluster is required before deploying DeepScaler.
+The following instructions are tested with Kubernetes v1.23.4, Docker 20.10.12, Istio 1.13.1.
+For set-up instructions, refer to this.

 ## Requirements
 +   Python 3.6